orangethree33/FCND-Estimation-CPP/Write_up.md

 ## Submission ##

-For this project,I  need to submit:
+For this project,the files that I would  submit:

  - a completed estimator that meets the performance criteria for each of the steps by submitting:
    - `QuadEstimatorEKF.cpp`
    - `config/QuadEstimatorEKF.txt`
    - `QuadController.cpp`
    - `config/QuadControlParams.txt`